xapian/xapian-gsoc-proposal/proposal.rst

 .. any university classes or exams, vacations, etc), make sure you include them
 .. in your project timeline.

-* Pre-acceptance Period from Present to May 5th
+* **Pre-acceptance Period from Present to May 5th**

-	This one month period can be utilized to work on issues related to omega so that I can get familiar to the codebase and also to gain some familiarity to Linux system programming.
+	* This one month period can be utilized to work on issues related to omega so that I can get familiar to the codebase and code review process with the developer community.
+	* Gain some familiarity to Linux system programming.

-* Community Bonding Period from May 6th to May 26th Understand the usage of the shared libraries to be used to replace external filter programs by reading the documentation and discussing it with mentors and continue working on issues related to omega.
+* **Community Bonding Period from May 6th to May 26th**

+	* Understanding the usage of the shared libraries to be used to replace external filter programs by reading the documentation
+	* Discussing it with mentors to find possible hurdles and their solutions.
+	* Continue working on issues related to omega.

 					 ----- Coding officially begins -----

-* Week 1 from May 27th to June 2nd
+* **Week 1 from May 27th to June 2nd**

-	Testing Omega before adding any library to the project and check how it runs with the verbose mode to get the grasp of the sequence of implementation of current source code.
-Continue search and understanding the usage of libraries.
-Discuss the outcomes with mentors.
+	* Testing Omega before adding any library to the project and check how it runs with the verbose mode to get the grasp of the sequence of implementation of current source code.
+	* Continue search and understanding the usage of libraries and discuss the outcomes with mentors.

-* Week 2 and 3 from June 3rd to June 16th
+* **Week 2 and 3 from June 3rd to June 16th**

+	* One of the main goals in this period will be to come up with the final scheme of how the isolation of the subprocess will be implemented and how the actual extractors from the library will be made to work.
-	Implementing the libarchive library for reading zip file formats.
-Testing and documentation along.
-(This phase may take a longer time than expected as this is the beginning of coding)
+	* Implementing the libarchive library for reading zip file formats.

-					 ----- Phase 1 Evaluation -----
+	* Testing and documentation along.

-* Week 5 from June 17th to June 23rd
+* **Week 4 from June 17th to June 23rd**

+	* Continue implementing the libarchive library if needed.
+(As this will be the first implementation of the project, it may take more time than expected)
+	* Start implementing the libpoppler library for reading zip file formats if time permits.
+	* Testing and documentation so that early work can get merged before evaluation.

+  **Deliverables for phase 1 evaluation**

-	Implementing the libpoppler library for reading zip file formats.
-Testing and documentation along.
-Getting libarchive and libpoppler to work before Phase I evaluation will be my main goal.
+  * Getting libarchive to work before Phase 1 evaluation will be my main goal.

+					 **------ Phase 1 Evaluation -----**

+* **Week 5 from June 17th to June 23rd**

+	* Continue implementing the libpoppler library for reading zip file formats.
+	* Testing and documentation along.

-* Week 6 and 7 from June 24th to July 7th
+* **Week 6 and 7 from June 24th to July 7th**

-	Implementing the DjVuLibre library for reading DjVu format.
-Testing and documentation along.
+	* Implementing the DjVuLibre library for reading files of the DjVu format.
+	* Testing and documentation along.

-* Week 8 from July 8th to July 14th
+* **Week 8 from July 8th to July 14th**

-	Although the libarchive would be able to read the AbiWord files, the extent of AbiWord is large.
-Hence, I would like to implement the library libabw in case the library crashes.
-This week can be devoted to it.
-Testing and documentation all along.
+	* Continue implementing the DjVuLibre library if needed else start implementing other libraries which are available after discussing with mentors.
+	* Final testing and documentation before evaluation.

+  **Deliverables for phase 2 evaluation**

+  * Getting libpoppler and DjVuLibre to work before Phase 2 evaluation..

-					 ----- Phase 2 Evaluation -----
+					 **------ Phase 2 Evaluation -----**

-* Week 9 from July 15th-July 21st
+* **Week 9 and 10 from July 15th-July 21st**

-	Implementing other libraries which are available after discussing with mentors.
+	* Implementing other libraries which are available after discussing the priority order with the mentors.
 The overall number of libraries to be implemented can be less than the available but I think we could focus on the file formats which are used more than others.
+	* Testing and documentation along.

-* Week 10 from July 22nd to July 28th
+* **Week 11 from August 5th to August 18th**

-	Continue implementing other libraries.
+	* Continue implementing other libraries from the Document Liberation project.

-* Week 11 and 12 from August 5th to August 18th
+* **Week 12 from August to August**

-	Buffer period: Can be used if any of the previous work is lagged and shifted.
+	* *Buffer period* : Can be used if any of the previous work is lagged and shifted.
 Else continue implementing other libraries.
+	* Testing the indexing of file formats of which libraries were used and observe the change in indexing time.
-Start with the final testing documentation.
+	* Start with the final testing and documentation.

-* Week 13 from August 19th - August 26th
+* **Week 13 from August 19th - August 26th**

+	* Organizing and integrating the work done.
-	Finishing all the remaining tasks along with final testing and documentation.
-Preparing final report.
+	* Finishing all the remaining tasks along with final testing and documentation.
+	* Preparing final report.

+  **Deliverables for phase 3 evaluation**

+  * Getting the libraries implemented during this phase to work.
+  * Final report consisting the test results of the libraries and functionalities added along with the documentation.

-					 ----- Phase 3 Evaluation -----
+					 **------ Phase 3 Evaluation -----**

-NOTE - The pace of work is likely to be slow during the last two weeks as my regular classes begin.
+**NOTE** - The pace of work is likely to be slow during the last two weeks as my regular classes begin.
+Hence, I have assigned comparatively less-heavy tasks in these period.
 But I will try to re-organize the scheduleso that I can handle both.

 Previous Discussion of your Project
 -----------------------------------